How To Set Up And Use WordPress Permalinks

 Make sure that your permalinks match the titles of your posts and pages to help site visitors find what they are looking for and ensure that search engines will better index your content …

-To get the maximum SEO benefit out of using Permalinks, remember to set up your WordPress Categories correctly.
+To get the greatest benefit out of using Permalinks, you will need to set up your WordPress Categories correctly.
 If you do not have any categories set up, adding a category tag to your permalink forces WordPress to use the default category (uncategorized).

-According to WordPress SEO expert and author of the WordPress SEO plugin Joost de Valk, here are a few points to keep in mind if you are wondering whether you should add categories to your permalinks or not:
+According to WordPress SEO plugin developer Joost de Valk, here are some things to consider if you are wondering whether you should add categories to your permalink structure or not:

-• If your category is short and descriptive (e.g. adds a relevant keyword or keyword phrase to your URL), you may want to use categories in your permalink.
+• If your domain is short and your category name is short and descriptive (e.g. uses a relevant keyword or keyword phrase), you may want to use the category tag in your permalink.

-• If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to share and decrease the SEO benefit.
+• If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to share and reduce the SEO benefit.

 • If you plan to post content under multiple categories, then we recommend not using the category tag in your permalink structure.